Asian shares hit 18-month top in festive cheer; oil, gold hold gains

-Japan's Nikkei was flat, but on track for a near 20 percent rise this year, biggest annual increase since 2013.
+Japan's Nikkei was flat, but on track for a near 20% rise this year, biggest annual increase since 2013.

 The country's industrial output slipped for a second straight month in November in another sign the economy is cooling.
 Japan has approved a record budget for the coming fiscal year, in a bid to shore up growth.

-Australia's benchmark index rose 0.2 percent while Chinese shares were upbeat after Beijing laid out additional plans to bolster its economy, including infrastructure investments.
-The blue-chip CSI300 added 0.56 percent.
+Australia's benchmark index rose 0.2% while Chinese shares were upbeat after Beijing laid out additional plans to bolster its economy, including infrastructure investments.
+The blue-chip CSI300 added 0.56%.

 The worries scuttled capital expenditure plans over much of 2019, but strong employment and signs of an improving global economy suggest that will change next year.